haaris272k/ExpenseGenie/README.md

 # ExpenseGenie - Your Personal Expense Manager
 ExpenseGenie aka @BudgetWizardBot is a Telegram bot that helps users manage expenses with ease.
 It allows adding expenses, viewing expenses in PDF format, finding total expenses, and more.
 In alpha phase, with more functionalities coming soon.
 User-friendly interface and efficient features make ExpenseGenie a simple solution for tracking expenses.

+# Advantages of ExpenseGenie
+    Accessibility: Unlike applications that require installation and updates, ExpenseGenie is accessible through the Telegram messaging app.
+This means that users can manage their expenses on the go without having to download a separate application.

+    Ease of Use: ExpenseGenie has a simple and user-friendly interface that makes it easy to add and view expenses.
+Users do not need to spend time learning how to use the application or navigate through complex menus.

+    Speed: With ExpenseGenie, users can add and view expenses quickly and efficiently using simple commands.
+    Cost: ExpenseGenie is a free bot that does not require any subscription or payment.
+Users can manage their expenses without incurring any additional costs.

+# Use Case:
+    > Students can use ExpenseGenie to keep track of their monthly allowances and expenses.

+    > Professionals can use ExpenseGenie to manage their work-related expenses.

+    > Households can use ExpenseGenie to track their household expenses and manage their budget.

+    > Anyone who wants to keep track of their expenses can use ExpenseGenie.

 Table of Contents

     - Getting Started